-Working out how to increase your conversion rates is a question on the mind of most digital marketers.
+Working out how to increase your conversion rates for your ecommerce business is a question on the mind of most digital marketers.
 Maybe you’re driving good traffic from your digital marketing channels – whether that’s from paid ads, organic, search engine optimization, email or social – but you’re still not converting enough of those visitors into customers.

 With the average ecommerce conversion rate between 1.84%-3.71%, taking steps to improve your rate by as little as a half percentage point can be a massive win for an online business.

-In this blog I’ll outline 14 ways you can increase your conversion rate if you’re not happy with it.
+In this blog I’ll outline 14 ways you can increase your online conversion rate for your ecommerce business.
 These are the steps hundreds of our clients have taken to successfully increase their own conversion rates.

 The steps follow a chronological approach and fall into four key categories: